bravepickle/query-filters-serializer/README.md

 ### <a id="url-query-fmt"></a>URL Query Format
 This option is easily implemented on client side and is based regular URL query string format.
 It may be parsed automatically by your PHP application or by serializer itself from string.
+Can be sent directly in HTML forms and may support the most complex cases for filtering data
 ```php

 $options = new App\Config\Options();